kuhanw/seq2seq/README.md

   - encoder_input is the string input to the model
   - frozen_model_path is a optional param if you wish to create a frozen instance of the model for serving as a API.

-A simple API serving the model will be at a later date.
+A simple API serving the model will be added at a later date.

-Some things to do when I get around to it:
+### To do list

   - Implement a bidirectional encoder
   - Implement anti-language model to increase the diversity of the decoder inference responses (Marsan Ma has a version implemented here: https://github.com/Marsan-Ma/tf_chatbot_seq2seq_antilm)